-We’re shifting how we think about feedback as a company and moving into the mindset of giving continuous feedback.
+We’ve shifted how we think about feedback as a company and moved into the mindset of giving continuous feedback.
 What does this mean?
 We value feedback being shared in real-time, whether right after a meeting or in the moment.
 Feedback is a gift, and flexing it requires building up your feedback muscles.

 There are three different types of feedback: giving, receiving, and seeking feedback.
 In-between flexing your feedback muscle by giving it and learning how to pause when you receive it, you should also practice actively seeking out feedback from your peers.
 This can be as simple as sending a Slack message to ask how your presentation in a meeting went, or as thorough as setting aside time with an agenda of the situation to cover where you’d like feedback.

-To start this company-wide shift, we’d like all managers and their direct reports to include an element of feedback in their weekly or bi-weekly 1:1’s.
+All managers and their direct reports should include an element of feedback in their weekly or bi-weekly 1:1’s.
 These should be a safe space to give, receive and seek both positive and constructive feedback!
-As a best practice, we recommend keeping your 1:1’s with your managers/direct reports on a consistent cadence.
+As a best practice, People Ops recommends keeping your 1:1’s with your managers/direct reports on a consistent cadence.
 The more you practice feedback and lead with radical candor, the easier it becomes to create an open, authentic, and transparent work environment.

-To help get you started, we will be hosting an interactive Sourcegraph Fundamentals class called Feedback 101 in October 2021 to help you unpack, understand, and practice giving, receiving, and seeking feedback.
-Stay tuned for a sign-up link here and for the post-class recording to be posted on this page as well.
+To help get you started, we have created Sourcegraph Fundamentals class called Feedback 101 to help you unpack, understand, and practice giving, receiving, and seeking feedback.
+Check it out here:

 After you’ve moved through each of your three Onboarding Feedback Milestones and you arrive at month six of your Sourcegraph journey, you will use your Sourcegraph login for Lattice to conduct your 360 Impact review cycles!
 You will receive an email when your review cycle is set to begin prompting you to nominate your peer reviewers.